dcunited001/dcunited001.github.io/_posts/2017-10-12-treatise-on-entity-and-agency.md

 implicitly excel in this regard: namely the RNA and DNA.
-Even better, these nucleic acids form macromolecules, whose higher level shape interacts with the environment in functionally significant ways, in ways no (singular) component of an organic macromolecule can reproduce.
+Even better, these nucleic acids form macromolecules, whose higher level shape interacts with the environment in functionally significant ways, in ways no singular component of an organic macromolecule can reproduce.
 This is what gave specific forms of RNA its evolutionary advantage in molecular dynamics.
 It existed in a sea of myriad forms of RNA, all bending, breaking and crucially self-replicating.
-The most advantageous forms prevailed, the ribosome evolved from both RNA and proteins, which is why it contains parts of both, even today.
+The most advantageous forms prevailed: the ribosome evolved from both RNA and proteins, which is why it contains parts of both, even today.
 Pictured below, tRNA likely resulted from spontaneous chains of nucleotides complemented the shapes of the amino acids, which gave them some